 Yes yes, Seasalt does yummy mummy coastal clothes.
 But did you know you can also get those cute prints on stationery, bedding and even chocolate bars?
 Oh hi there, toffee apple milk chocolate.
 There’s a lot more to discover here in the store’s spiritual home...

-This place is all about the mac and cheese, chilli dogs and Dirty South Burgers smothered in Cornish Blue - so make sure you’ve worked up an appetite before you settle in.
-The harbour-front hangout also does an excellent range of craft beer - 10 on tap at any one time.
+This place is all about the loaded dirty fried, epic milkshakes and Dirty South Burgers smothered in Cornish Blue - so make sure you’ve worked up an appetite before you settle in.
+The harbour-front hangout, who works with a heap of local suppliers, also does an excellent range of craft beer - 10 on tap at any one time.
 Hiccup!

 Spoil yourself with some soothing downtime at this waterfront spa.
 Ease aching muscles with a warm seashell massage, or go all out with an Ocean Spa Ritual, where you’ll be pampered and polished from head to toe.
 Tip: for another restaurant in St Ives, The Terrace is wonderful.